Template Basics in Microsoft Word

 "Workgroup Templates Folder" is a description,

-Templates Folder.
+to create one.
 I call mine "Shared Templates" and it is kept on

 the server in a folder that is mapped as the "G:\" drive by the